TypeRocket/docs/v5/models.md

 The `base` directive is the most useful and is for making a model that is connected to custom tables.

-*Note: The Galaxy command-line tool is not available if you are using the official TypeRocket Framework 4 WordPress plugin.*
+! **Note**: The Galaxy command-line tool is not available if you are using the official TypeRocket Framework 4 WordPress plugin.

 ### Command